Who Is Phillip Garrido?

-On June 10, 1991, Garrido and his wife, Nancy, kidnapped 11-year-old Jaycee Dugard outside of her home in South Lake Tahoe, California.
-They held Dugard captive in the backyard of their Antioch, California, home for 18 years, during which time Garrido raped Dugard repeatedly, fed her countless lies and impregnated her twice—Jaycee had two daughters with Garrido, giving birth to them when she was 14 and 17.
+On June 10, 1991, Garrido and his wife, Nancy, kidnapped 11-year-old Dugard outside of her home in South Lake Tahoe, California.
+They held Dugard captive in the backyard of their Antioch, California, home for 18 years, during which time Garrido raped Dugard repeatedly, fed her countless lies and impregnated her twice — Dugard had two daughters with Garrido, giving birth to them when she was 14 and 17.

 Arrest and Conviction

-Ordered to a parole meeting on August 26, 2009, Garrido arrived with Nancy, Jaycee and their two daughters.
-He initially insisted that "Allissa"—his name for Jaycee—and the two girls were relatives, but eventually crumbled under interrogation.
+Ordered to a parole meeting on August 26, 2009, Garrido arrived with Nancy, Dugard and their two daughters.
+He initially insisted that "Allissa" — his name for Dugard —and the two girls were relatives, but eventually crumbled under interrogation.
 Two days later, Garrido and Nancy were formally charged with 29 felony counts, including rape and false imprisonment.